markjnkim/es_mod/01-html/content/lesson-7-privacy-policy.md

 1. Adding a second HTML document to our web site and how they can be connected through `<a>` tags.

-2. How to reuse HTML content through select copy and pasting.
+2. How to reuse HTML content through selective copy and pasting.

 3. How two HTML pages can share CSS styles, but also implement a second style sheet for styles more specific to the second page.
 This will entail us overriding some previously defined styles.